Logseq

 Key Features

-1. Markdown-Based Storage: Logseq’s reliance on Markdown makes it compatible with various editors (e.g., VS Code, Obsidian), ensuring data longevity and easy integration with other tools.
+1. Markdown-Based Storage: Logseq’s reliance on Markdown ensures compatibility with various editors (e.g., VS Code, Obsidian), thereby promoting data longevity and facilitating easy integration with other tools.

-2. Journaling and Daily Logs: Daily log pages function as journaling tools, allowing users to capture ideas and tasks sequentially.
+2. Journaling and Daily Logs: Daily log pages serve as journaling tools, enabling users to record ideas and tasks in sequence.
 This is ideal for tracking research or investigation timelines.

 3. Block-Based Structure: As a block-based outliner, Logseq allows hierarchical organization of notes and content, similar to Roam Research and Notion.